Our Lady of the Good Event (Parañaque)

-Our Lady of the Good Event of Parañaque (Nuestra Señora del Buen Suceso de Parañaque; Ina ng Mabuting Pangyayari ng Parañaque is the name of a statue of the Madonna and Child enshrined in St. Andrew's Cathedral in Parañaque, Philippines.
-The original Spanish name is often incorrectly rendered in English as Our Lady of Good Success due to the superficial similarity between the Spanish word "suceso" (meaning "event") and the English false friend "success."
+Our Lady of the Good Event of Parañaque (Nuestra Señora del Buen Suceso de Parañaque; Ina ng Mabuting Pangyayari ng Parañaque; Mabunying Reyna ng Palanyag) is a wooden statue of the Madonna and Child enshrined at the Cathedral Parish of St. Andrew in Parañaque, Philippines.

+The original Spanish title is often incorrectly translated in English as Our Lady of Good Success due to the similarity between the Spanish word "suceso" (meaning "event" or "occurrence") and the English word "success."